Cruising the Gulf & Atlantic ICWs - day markers and signs will mark the channel and point the way for an amazing adventure along a

 |Mile Hammock Bay - a popular anchorage for Loopers, Snowbirds & the US Marines!

 On our map we begin the voyage at Ft.
-Pierce, FL just 22-miles north of the junction of the Atlantic Intracoastal Waterway and the St. Lucie Inlet
+Pierce, FL just 22-miles north of the junction of the Atlantic Intracoastal Waterway and the St. Lucie Inlet and

-at the nearest navigable connecting waterway near you.
+the nearest navigable connecting waterway near you.

 The route north from Ft.
-Pierce to Norfolk continues from Norfolk and zig zags across Chesapeake Bay as it takes you to the nearest and most
+Pierce to Norfolk continues from Norfolk and zig zags across Chesapeake Bay as it takes you to the nearest and most direct

 The official “NOAA Chart” statute mile distance from Ft.
 Pierce, FL to Waterford, NY is 1,563-miles.
 However, our route’s actual cruising distance is